SankaviKanesalingam/Assignment/README.md

 ---

-## 🔐 Essay: The Shift Toward DevSecOps and Its Importance
+## The Shift Toward DevSecOps and Its Importance

 **DevSecOps** is the evolution of DevOps with **security integrated throughout the development lifecycle**, not just at the end.
 It promotes the **"shift-left"** approach — moving security checks and compliance earlier into the CI/CD pipeline.